 The primary aim of a movie is to entertain, to offer audiences an escape from the everyday and to transport us away from our own lives for a couple of hours.
 This is successful because film makers use scenery and props to create a realistic but different world.
 This is the story of how Hamilton became the Movie Brand, helping film makers create characters and new worlds.

-Back in 1951, for historical accuracy, Hamilton was chosen as the watch to appear in the smash hit film ‘The Frogmen’ which focused on the work of a Navy Underwater Demolition Team.
+In 1951, for historical accuracy, Hamilton was chosen as the watch to appear in the smash hit film ‘The Frogmen’ which focused on the work of a Navy Underwater Demolition Team.
 Hamilton had been the chief supplier of watches to the U.S. Military at the time the movie was set and had actually designed and produced submersible timepieces for the Navy.

 It was another 10 years before a Hamilton watch would again appear in a movie but, again, it was a blockbuster.
 ‘Blue Hawaii’ starring Elvis Presley featured one of the superstar’s greatest hits and his character wore a Ventura.
 This was deemed to be appropriate styling for the era and for the character.

 Since these two notable appearances, Hamilton watches have appeared in over 450 feature films from futuristic masterpieces to comedy capers, action blockbusters to inspirational biopics.
 The range of different genres underlines the versatility and range of the Hamilton collection which allows the correct watch to be chosen for the character.

 Hamilton receives many more requests for watches to appear in a film than we approve.
 The way Hamilton chooses projects to work on today is much the same as it was in the beginning, by asking ‘Will the watch help to define the character?’
 Hamilton’s involvement with the film makers is always a true collaboration.
 The costume is one of many crucial layers that help an actor and director build on the persona created by the screenwriter and the watch a character wears is a very personal choice they would have made.
 It has to be right.